MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 ## Overview of API operations 🧭

-Of the new Translator Reasoner API (supporting `kgx`)
+Overview of the different operations available in the Knowledge Collaboratory Translator Reasoner API (supporting `kgx`)

 ### Query operation

-The user sends a [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) query asking for the predicted targets given: a source, and the relation to predict.
+The user sends a [ReasonerAPI](https://github.com/NCATSTranslator/ReasonerAPI) query to the Knowledge Collaboratory Nanopublications in the BioLink format (e.g. drug indications).
 The query is a graph with nodes and edges defined in JSON, and uses classes from the [BioLink model](https://biolink.github.io/biolink-model).

 ### Predicates operation